 WATCH THIS SPACE

-- Nov 27
+- Nov 27, 2025

 - 5 min read

-Starting roughly around 1998 our best model of cosmology, that branch of astrophysics concerning itself with the universe at its largest scales, has been something given the obscurifying acronym ΛCDM (lambda cold dark matter).
-But since the adoption of ΛCDM, particularly over the last decade, a slew of new tools and techniques arrived for your friendly neighbourhood physics nerds.
+While we were all distracted with wars and pandemics, politics and social change, our basic understanding of the universe sprung a whole bunch of leaks; or, that's how I'm choosing to read this while knowing some experts may disagree.
+Starting roughly around 1998, our best model of cosmology, that branch of astrophysics concerning itself with the universe at its largest scales, has been something given the obscurifying acronym ΛCDM (lambda cold dark matter).
+But since the adoption of ΛCDM a slew of new tools and techniques arrived for your friendly neighbourhood physics nerds, particularly over the last decade.
 They figured out how and finally built an observatory to detect gravitational waves, developed new ways to gather and process light and better map the universe, and you might recall the James Webb Space Telescope, Hubble’s predecessor, being completed, launched, reaching its final destination, and beaming back novel images.
 All that has really paid off.
+Turns out those deploying and exploiting these new treats and tricks have been very busy — busy breaking everything we thought we knew about what the universe is composed of, how it should behave, and its origins.
+That sounds like a lot.
+And it is.
+This couldn’t be a more exciting time.

 This wasn’t some new theory that failed confirmation through observation but the old theory, so very useful and seemingly robust for so long, appearing to fail confirmation using novel observations.
 As Dr Poulin-Détolle explained in a publication for France’s National Center for Scientific Research, “That’s very exciting because it could mean that our model of cosmology is incomplete and that we need to consider the possibility of new physics.”
 A review paper published on the matter (with dozens of authors) offered something just as explicit, “While these discordances can still be in part the result of systematic errors, their persistence after several years of accurate analysis strongly hints at cracks in the standard cosmological scenario and the necessity for new physics or generalisations beyond the standard model.”
-So all of this was starting to look like a Galileo or Copernicus moment.
+So all of this was starting to look like we are on the cusp of a Galileo or Copernicus moment.

 So, watch this space.